De'Aaron Fox NBA Playoffs Player Props: Kings vs. Warriors

-The Sacramento Kings, De'Aaron Fox included, face the Golden State Warriors at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Sacramento Kings, De'Aaron Fox included, will play at 10:00 PM on Thursday versus the Golden State Warriors in the 2023 NBA Playoffs.

-In this article, we dig into Fox's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we dig into Fox's stats and trends to help you find the top prop bets.

 De'Aaron Fox Prop Bets vs. the Warriors